lakshaykamat/obsidian-academic-vault/Semester 4/AI/Unit 1/Space State Search/informed-searching.md

 # Informed Searching in State Space

-Informed searching, also known as heuristic searching, is a category of state space search algorithms in artificial intelligence that leverages domain-specific knowledge to guide the exploration of potential problem solutions.
+Informed searching, also known as heuristic searching, is a category of state space search algorithms in artificial intelligence that ==leverages domain-specific knowledge to guide the exploration of potential problem solutions==.
 Unlike uninformed searching, informed searching incorporates heuristics to prioritize paths that are more likely to lead to optimal solutions.

 ## Characteristics: